mistermunga/Royal-Line-of-England-KB/README.md

 ?- dynasty(normandie, Members).
 ```

-These queries explore succession, inheritance, dynasties, and timelines of major historical figures.

----
+These cover succession rules, inheritance patterns, dynastic membership, and historical timelines.

-For a complete glossary of all predicates and their usage, run:
+For a complete reference of all available predicates, run:

 ```prolog
 ?- glossary.
 ```